 3. Serve: Just before serving, toss the lettuce and vinaigrette in a large bowl until the lettuce is well coated.
 Give the lettuce a couple more grinds of pepper, toss again, and serve.

-Add 1 tsp of dijon mustard – helps to bind the vinegar and oil, and adds a little heat.
+Add 1 teaspoon of dijon mustard - helps to bind the vinegar and oil, and adds a little heat.
 I keep flip-flopping on wether or not I prefer this dressing with or without the mustard.

 Flavored balsamic - normally, I'm a traditionalist when it comes to recipes.
 But this recipe works so well with flavored balsamic, I recommend you go find some.
 Try Fig, Black Currant, Lemon, Cherry - whatever you can find that sounds good to you.